sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-mentor/fiori-ios-scpms-mentor.md

 ---
-title: Using the SAP Fiori for iOS Mentor app
+title: Using the SAP Fiori Mentor app
-description: Use the SAP Fiori for iOS Mentor app on your iPad to explore and modify Fiori controls which you then transfer to your Xcode project
+description: Use the SAP Fiori Mentor app on your iPad to explore and modify Fiori controls which you then transfer to your Xcode project
 primary_tag: products>sap-cloud-platform-sdk-for-ios
 tags: [  tutorial>beginner, operating-system>ios, topic>mobile, products>sap-cloud-platform, products>sap-cloud-platform-sdk-for-ios ]
 ---